Student Handbook: Section 4: Residential Living Policies

 The University provides mattress encasements specifically designed to prevent the spread of common insect infestation.
 Students are required to keep the mattress encasement on their mattress at all times.
 Removal of the mattress encasement may subject the student to a fine and restitution charges.

 Residents are responsible for the actions of their guests at all times.
 A guest is defined as any person not assigned to the resident host’s room.
-Resident hosts may not have more than two (2) guests, both of whom must be over the age of 16.
+It is the responsibility of the host to inform the guest of the photo ID requirement, and Daemen University and Residence Life policies.
+Resident hosts may not have more than two (2) guests, who must be 16 or older.
+Residents must check their off-campus guest(s) in at Campus Safety upon arrival.
 Each guest is required to have photo identification on them at all times.
-It is the responsibility of the host to inform the guest of the photo ID requirement.
-Acceptable forms of photo ID include a driver’s license, a non-driver’s ID, a school ID, or a passport.
+Acceptable forms of photo ID include, but are not limited to, a driver’s license, a non-driver’s ID, a school ID, or a passport.
 No other forms of ID will be accepted.
-Guests without ID will not be allowed access into the residence hall, except in emergencies.
-(See emergency ID section.)
+Guests without ID are not allowed access into residence areas.
+(See ID Policy section.)
 Resident hosts must escort their guest(s) at all times within the building, including when they exit the building.

 Residents are permitted to have overnight guests in accordance with the above-mentioned policy.
 However, cohabitation is not permitted and is defined at the discretion of Housing & Residence Life staff.
 Residents who have guests that are deemed to be cohabitating, or are causing a disruption to the community, will be asked to have their guest leave immediately.
 In general, students’ guests are not allowed to stay more than two (2) nights during the course of any seven-day period.